LOCR Instructor Guide

-In either case, UBC Library staff will ensure that your course reserves are copyright compliant and will handle acquisitions of any required licences.
+In either case, the UBC Library staff will ensure your course reserves are copyright compliant and will handle acquisitions of any required licenses.

 What can I use it for?

-You can use LOCR to provide course materials to your students in a variety of ways:
+You can use LOCR to provide course items to your students in a variety of ways:

-- Linking directly to course materials from anywhere in or outside of Canvas
+• Linking directly to course items from inside or outside of Canvas

 A note about LOCR